sbhbenjamin/sos.sg-backend/README.md

 ## Limitations

-Given the short period of time we had to build the application (24 hours), we had to rush to build an Minimum Viable Product for the showcase and judging.
+Given the short period of time we had to build the application (24 hours), we had to rush to build a Minimum Viable Product for the showcase and judging.
 Therefore, the coding practices adopted was unfortunately not the best.
-Given more time, we would polish up the application to reduce redundancy, especially to spend more time working on state management in the frontend.
+Given more time, we would polish up the application to use better abstractions, spend more time working on state management in the frontend, and include a more comprehensive error catching set up.

 ## Moving forward

-We hope that in the future, we get to quicken the enforcement of forum regulations through formal recruitments of forum moderators.
-Improving UI flow is also a priority as we would like to provide useful links, advice, and information within the application to improve mental health literacy in Singapore.
-Most importantly, however, we are looking at a potential partnership with SoS and other beneficiaries in Singapore.
+We want to polish up the application to push out a more polished version of what we have now, and then continue to seek a potential partnership with the Samaritans of Singapore.

 ## Usage
 ### ES Modules